 Bullying Prevention Resources

-The following resources are designed to be used with youth in religious education, sunday schools or youth group meetings.
+The following bullying prevention resources are designed to be used with youth in Religious Education, Sunday Schools or Youth Group Meetings.
 They are all free downloads for use and reproduction provided proper credit is given to the author(s).

 Authors interested in submitting lesson plans should contact Warren Throckmorton with submissions.
-We are primarily interested in materials which encourage adherence to the Golden Rule and other teaching on civility and mutual respect.
+We are primarily interested in materials which encourage adherence to the Golden Rule and other teachings on civility and mutual respect.

 What people are saying about these resources:

 With such drastic consequences that have been proven time and again, it saddens my heart to see so many in the Christian world not take a bold frontrunning stand to cut off all bullying in our schools, churches, and communities.
 This curriculum is an easy and productive way to not only start the conversation but show Jesus' biblical mandate for His followers to stand up and live differently.
 The time is now.
 The time has to be now.
 Download this curriculum.
 Implement it.
 And continue to be serious about sprinting towards what so many sprint away from.
 Bullying is never an option.